ArneDefauw/BERT_NER/README.md

 Named entity recognition with BERT

-Code to train NER model with BERT.
+Code to finetune a pretrained BERT model for NER task.

-The following library is used.
+The following library is used for loading pretrained BERT:

 https://pypi.org/project/pytorch-pretrained-bert/

-This library uses pytorch.

 Code could, for example, be run on the following dataset: https://www.kaggle.com/abhinavwalia95/entity-annotated-corpus